MicrosoftDocs/cpp-docs/docs/mfc/reference/chtmlview-class.md

 ### Return Value

-Nonzero if dialog boxes cannot be displayed from the WebBrowser control; otherwise zero.
+Nonzero if dialog boxes can’t be displayed from the WebBrowser control; otherwise zero.

 ### Remarks